pmpetit/pglinter/docs/examples/yaml_rule_management.md

 This guide provides step-by-step examples of using pglinter's YAML export/import functionality to manage rule configurations.

+## Rule Structure with Embedded Queries

+Starting with pglinter 0.0.17, each rule includes its own SQL queries (`q1` and `q2`) that define how the rule analyzes your database:

+- **q1**: The primary analysis query that identifies issues or counts problems
+- **q2**: Optional secondary query for additional validation or threshold calculations

+This means rules are completely self-contained and can be easily exported, modified, and shared between environments.

 ## Quick Start Example

 ### 1. Export Current Rules